Colombia: The Introtour

 This site will involve a day trip to lower elevations, with the sire firmly placed in the tropical lowlands, and offering a swathe of endemic bird species to this Choco bioregion.
 It is home to some highly sort after species and lowland Choco specialties, like the shy Berlepsch's Tinamou, Baudo Guan, Dusky Pigeon, Tooth-billed Hummingbird, Uniform Crake, Five-colored Barbet, Choco Toucan, Rose-faced and Saffron-headed Parrots, Sapayoa, Stub-tailed Antbird, Thicket Antpitta, Black-tipped Cotinga, Pacific Flatbill, White-ringed Flycatcher, Slate-throated Gnatcatcher, and Lemon-spectacled, Scarlet-browed, and Blue-whiskered Tanagers.

 Day 5.
-Atuncella Dry Forest & Araucana Lodge
+Araucana Lodge and other nearby areas

-On this day we will stay close to home birding the lodge property feeders, and also the nearby tropical dry forest.
+On this day we will stay close to home birding the lodge property feeders, and also other nearby sites.
 Some endemics maybe in the mix, like Colombian Chachalaca, Grayish Piculet and Parker’s Antbird, as well as a flurry of hummingbirds at the lodge, such as Long-billed Starthroat, Western Emerald, Purple-throated Woodstar, Black-throated Mango, and Green Hermit.
 Other species of note could be Andean Motmot, Scarlet-fronted Parakeet, Spectacled Parrotlet, Green Jay, and an assortment of tanagers, like Bay-headed, Golden, Blue-necked, Flame-rumped and Crimson-backed Tanagers, and Black-winged Saltator.

 Day 6.
 Florida and La Minga